ssroy548/My-Project-Work/README.md

 # My-Project-Work
-Here all my project using c and Java language.
+This is a simple project based on cgpa calculation using c language.